-The 3/24c-6B North Eigg exploration well was drilled to a depth of 5,099 metres in the Jurassic Heather formation. completing in early 2023.
+The 3/24c-6B North Eigg exploration well was drilled to a depth of 5,099 metres in the Jurassic Heather formation, completing in early 2023.
 Following detailed interpretation of the well results, Serica decided there was insufficient accessible oil to justify re-entering the suspended well and drilling a sidetrack.
 After consultation with the NSTA, Serica elected to go into the second term of the P.2501 Licence for the purpose of completing the decommissioning of the North Eigg well.
 Only the area immediately around the well necessary for the abandonment was retained with the remainder of the block being relinquished.
 In late 2023 a vessel-based abandonment of the North Eigg exploration well was completed and the licence will be relinquished in 2024.

-Skerryvore and Ruvaal - Blocks 30/12c, 30/13c, 30/17h, and 30/18c, Serica Energy (UK) Limited: 20% working interest, operator Parkmead
+Skerryvore and Ruvaal- Blocks 30/12c (part), 30/13c (split), 30/17h, 30/18c and 30/19c (part), Serica Energy (UK) Limited: 20% working interest, operator Parkmead